EricssonResearch/dnt/doc/oam.md

 ### rping error

 This is an error message, sent to the originator when the initiator could not send the ping.
-Currently unimplemented.

 Json has mostly the same info as ping reply.